mkonda/mkonda.github.io/_posts/2018-12-21-owasp-board-thanks.md

 That included the opportunity to work with a number of folks that deserve a lot more recognition than they typically get for their contributions to OWASP because they are paid staff and not volunteers or leaders.
 People don't always realize how much work and community knowledge goes into running the OWASP Foundation.
 They toil day in and day out to make the Foundation stronger while some folks in the community have very unrealistic expectations about what is possible from a small Foundation.
 I can clearly say that the OWASP Staff have consistently put in levels of effort that reflect a deep investment in our community and we might do well to step back and note that.

 I also want to specifically mention:
 * Kate Hartmann was the Operations Director.
 She designed and managed a lot of the systems that supported the community.
-Not the most outgoing person in the world, and allergic to attention, Kate basically kept the train on the tracks for several years until it got to be too much.
+Kate kept the train on the tracks for several years.
 * [Kelly Santalucia](https://www.owasp.org/index.php/User:Kelly_Santalucia_) helps with membership and corporate sponsorships.
 She's a big part of how things actually work.
 She is well liked by our sponsors and members, for good reason.
 She's probably part of the reason I ran for the board in the first place.
 * [Alison Shrader](https://www.owasp.org/index.php/User:Alison_McNamee) helped with all sorts of accounting and finance tasks.
 We miss her intimate knowledge of chapter and project budgets.
 * [Matt Tesauro](https://www.owasp.org/index.php/User:mtesauro) has helped with projects, with community and with deeper operational organization.
 Matt sees OWASP from both the Staff and Community perspective and offers a rare perspective.